rollwagen/linux/process_management.md

 # process management

+_note:_
+  On Linux, 0 typically represents success; a nonzero value, such as 1 or -1, corresponds to failure.

 * in Unix, the creation of a new process and the act of loading a new binary is separated
   * `fork()`
   * `exec()`